kujtimiihoxha/laravel-ng-ts/readme.md

 ```
 ## @RouteConfig()
 The RouteConfig decorator makes it very easy register routes and route corresponding controllers it uses ```ui-router```
 and all the options that ```ui-router``` provides.
-RouteConfig automatically registers the target(class constructor) of the decorator as the route controller.
+RouteConfig automatically registers the target(class) of the decorator as the route controller.
 Routes also are configured to support user access levels.
 Example:
 ```typescript